wetoolaguer/portal-client/README.md

   // /groups/:groupId/users/:id
   var reqObject = { groupId:1, id:1 };

-  portalClient.users.findInGroup (reqObject,
-  function (err, resp, body) {
+  //this will issue a get request to http://www.site.com/groups/1/users/1 portalClient.users.findInGroup (reqObject, function (err, resp, body) {
     //do whatever you want with the response